openstack-archive/fuel-docs/pages/production-considerations/0020-deployment-pipeline.rst

 * Redeploy

-  Fire up the puppet agent again to apply a desired node configuration
+  Start the puppet agent again to apply a desired node configuration.

 Links
 ^^^^^